-These are the four corners of the "front" of the cube.
+These points are the four corners of the "front" of the cube.

-Now, anywhere from here on in our program, the name front can be used when we want to have that list of 4 points.
+Recall that after such an assignment statement, anywhere from here on in our program, the name front can be used when we want to have that list of 4 points.

-This is an example of a polygon and will come up in many of our custom object mechanisms.
+This is an example of a polygon, a construct that will come up in many of our custom object mechanisms.

 For our purposes, the points of our polygon should be co-planar.
+That is, the points all lie on some plane.